heterorefactor/heterorefactor/experiments/Recursive/README.md

 ```

 If you have Vivado and Vivado HLS installed on your system, you can also
-generate implementation report for frequency and actual resource report:
+generate an implementation report for frequency and an actual resource report:

 ```bash
 make implement